AutoGameUI: Constructing High-Fidelity GameUI via Multimodal Correspondence Matching: Related Work

-AI technology has been increasingly applied in the gaming industry, involving game-playing bots and procedural content generation.
-Prior works \cite{vinyals2019grandmaster,ye2020mastering,ye2020supervised,fan2022minedojo} utilized reinforced AI to develop and manage agents based on player data, enabling collaborative playing or controlling Non-Playable Characters (NPCs) to enhance the player experience.
-Besides, more works employed generative AI to assist in the production of game assets, such as 2D graphics \cite{rombach2022high,zhang2023adding}, 3D character and scene models \cite{poole2022dreamfusion,lin2023magic3d}, music and voices \cite{takada2023genelive,anastassiou2024seed}, facial expression and animations \cite{chen2021choreomaster,liu2023emage,chen2024taming}.
+AI technology has been widely used in the game industry, involving game-playing bots and procedural content generation.
+Prior works \cite{vinyals2019grandmaster,ye2020mastering,fan2022minedojo} utilized reinforced AI to develop agents, enhancing collaborative play and NPC control.
+Generative AI has also been employed to create game assets, such as 2D graphics \cite{batifol2025flux}, 3D models \cite{zhao2025hunyuan3d}, music and voices \cite{takada2023genelive,anastassiou2024seed}, and animations \cite{liu2023emage,chen2024taming}.

-Some efforts \cite{zhu2021player,li2021understanding,yin2022reward,gonccalves2023my} appeared to intersect with human-computer interaction and game development, but they chiefly centered around gameplay design and interaction experience, with limited relevance to game UI development itself.
-The applications of AI in game UI development remain a relatively unexplored field, with both academic research and industrial systems still in their early stages.
-Existing intelligent tools for UI development primarily focus on web pages or mobile apps such as Uizard\footnote[1]{\url{https://uizard.io}} and Framer\footnote[2]{\url{https://www.framer.com}}.
-These tools can generate UI/UX prototypes based on prompts, screenshots, or wireframes, which are not as urgently required in game UI development.
-Moreover, these tools often perform poorly in real-world game UIs which have highly stylized and aesthetic design.
-In comparison, our work pioneers an automated system for GameUI construction, offering a real-time solution that directly addresses the core bottleneck encountered in game UI development.
+Some efforts \cite{li2021understanding,gonccalves2023my} appeared to intersect with human-computer interaction and game development, but their focus has largely been on gameplay and player experience, with limited insights into game UI development.
+Moreover, intelligent UI development remains in its early stages.
+Existing tools such as \citet{uizard} and \citet{framer} are primarily designed for web or mobile apps, and perform poorly in real-world game UIs, which often feature aesthetics and complex layouts.